Infrastructure funds

 Bagasse is a excellent renewable fuel, used around the world for power generation.
 The most striking example is Brazil, with 7GW of installed capacity and bagasse covering ~5% of total electricity demand.
 Thailand, India, Mauritius, and many others follow suite.

 In Indonesia, the national power utility, PLN, is not purchasing electricity generated from bagasse at a reasonable price.
-Without a carbon tax, biomass needs regulatory support to compete with coal.
-Indonesia not only lacks this support, but the government is effectively subsidizing coal by forcing exporters to direct a portion of their output onto the domestic market at a low, controlled price.
+The government is also subsidizing coal use by forcing exporters to direct a portion of their output onto the domestic market at a low, controlled price.
+Bagasse has therefore no real monetization option inside Indonesia.

-It is the recent emergence of a global market for biomass pellets (see this video), that makes it possible for Indonesian mills to profit from bagasse.
-A single, moderately larger sugar mill (1 million ton per year of cane processing capacity) can save up to 200,000 ton per year of bagasse if refurbished with modern equipment.
-With 26 sugar mills of that size in Indonesia, about 2 million tons per year of torrefied bagasse pellets could be produced.
+It is the recent emergence of a global market for biomass pellets that makes it possible for Indonesian mills to profit from bagasse.
+We estimate that industry wide refurbishment could produce 1.5 million tons per year of torrefied bagasse pellets.

-Indonesian bagasse could very well be enjoying a long term producer surplus in the pellet market.
+Indonesian bagasse will be enjoying a long term producer surplus in the pellet market.

 Regulation